bcdev/s3tbx-snow/src/main/resources/doc/s3snow_installation.rst

 General Requirements
 --------------------

-In general, all S3-SNOW processors require SNAP in the latest snapshot version (v7.0.0-SNAPSHOT), which comes with the S3-SNOW software delivery for all platforms (Windows, Linux, MacOS). [#f1]_
+The S3-SNOW and SICE processors require SNAP in the latest release version (v7.0.0), which is available for all platforms (Windows, Linux, MacOS) from the SNAP website (step.esa.int).

-.. rubric:: Footnotes

-.. [#f1] This snapshot version can be replaced by the next official release (v7.0.0) when available.
-This will be announced
-         on the SNAP website.

 Operating System
 ----------------